 At this time, we are still working from home.
 When we return to the office we will be announcing rules to help ensure the safety of our staff, our larger community, and the workplace.
 The rules will take into account the circumstances then existing and the status of the spread and any government or CDC directives and guidance.

 Foundation offices are closed, and visitors may not enter Foundation offices.

 The Foundation’s top priority is the safety of our staff and their work environment.
-Our office will remain closed through at least September 8, 2020.
+Our office will remain closed through 2020.
 As a private foundation devoted to advancing the public good, we can make a slower return to our office than organizations and businesses that require a physical presence to deliver critical services or earn necessary revenue.
 From a moral perspective, we are called on to do our part to give those businesses and organizations the space and time they need to succeed.
 Our staying out of the office longer will keep those individuals who are deemed “essential” safer and healthier.